davedoesdev/qlobber-fsq/README.md

 tuneUseGlobalFileLocks        = true
 ```

-When using a distributed file system with `qlobber-fsq`, ensure that your synchronize the time and date on all the computers you're using.
+When using a distributed file system with `qlobber-fsq`, ensure that you synchronize the time and date on all the computers you're using.

 ## How it works